YiweiMao/YiweiMao.github.io/_posts/2020-02-15-error_correction.md

 # Introduction

 Digital communication encoded into bits need to be transmitted across noisy channels, and inevitably suffer from errors.
 This can be a huge problem for systems that cannot deal with errors.
 An example of this is interplanetary satellites with limited bandwidth and long communication time delays - by the time the effects of an error is detected, it may be too late to send correction commands.
 Such systems need to be able to detect errors and correct them if possible.
-A real application of error correcting codes was on the Mariner 9 mission which required pictures to be sent back from Mars (Thompson and Shannon, 1974) (this used an error correcting Hadamard code).
+A real application of error correcting codes was on the Mariner 9 mission which required pictures to be sent back from Mars[^1] (this used an error correcting Hadamard code).

 This blog will investigate the encoder and decoder stage - how digital information is encoded with error correcting information using the power of numbers.
 The idea of redundancy and parity is introduced before the Hamming code is described.
 An example using `Hamming(7,4)` is given followed by the notion of the Hamming distance.
 The essay will conclude with a brief outline of developments since Hamming's original paper in 1950.